Nottyy/Hangman-CSharp-Game/README.md

 Hangman C# Game
 ====================

+Design patterns used:
+-	Creational - singletone, prototype
+-	Structural - proxy, facade,
+-	Behavioral - strategy command

-C# game, following the best practices in the OOP.
+C# game, following the best practices in the OOP such as SOLID, DRY and KISS principles.

 Hangman is a words guessing game.
 The computer picks up a random word and the player tries to guess it by suggesting letters.